-Add two-factor authentication and flexible security policies to CyberArk Workforce Identity SAML 2.0 logins with Duo Single-Sign On, our cloud-hosted SSO identity provider, offering inline self-service enrollment and authentication with Duo Universal Prompt.
+Add two-factor authentication and flexible security policies to CyberArk Workforce Identity SAML 2.0 logins with Duo Single-Sign On.
+Our cloud-hosted SSO identity provider offers inline user enrollment, self-service device management, and support for a variety of authentication methods — such as passkeys and security keys, Duo Push, or Verified Duo Push — in the Universal Prompt.

 As business applications move from on-premises to cloud hosted solutions, users experience password fatigue due to disparate logons for different applications.
 Single sign-on (SSO) technologies seek to unify identities across systems and reduce the number of different credentials a user has to remember or input to gain access to resources.